Canada’s War on Photography

 No previous terrorist attack has involved photography.
 None.
 USA, London, Madrid, Bali, Moscow, Mumbai – no photography whatsoever.
 (The claim that an accomplice might have used a video camera prior to the Mumbai attack has not been proven.)

 But what has been involved in *every* terrorist attack?
-Backpacks.
-Every time.

-Report people with backpacks to the police!
+Should we report people with backpacks to the police?

 Are they stupid?